citp/privacy-policy-historical/s/se/sea/seashepherd.org.md

 Our site provides users the opportunity to opt-out of receiving communications from us through a special online form.
 You may choose to receive only specific communications or none at all.
 You may also update your contact information previously provided to us through another online form.
 You can not remove yourself from our database, but you can prevent unwanted communication.

  **Questions about our policies**
-If you have any questions about this privacy statement, the practices of this site, or your dealings with this Website, you can contact us at: [webmanager@seashepherd.org](mailto:webmanager@seashepherd.org).
+If you have any questions about this privacy statement, the practices of this site, or your dealings with this Website, you can contact us at: [[email protected]](http://www.seashepherd.org/cdn-cgi/l/email-protection#d9aebcbbb4b8b7b8bebcab99aabcb8aab1bca9b1bcabbdf7b6abbe).